nhsconnect/CareConnect-API-Documents/index.md

 sidebar: overview_sidebar
 permalink: index.html
 toc: false
-summary: A brief introduction to the Care Connect Documents API
+summary: Overviews Care Connect Documents API FHIR resources and Conformance
 ---

-{% include important.html content="This site is under active development by NHS Digital on behalf of INTEROPen and is intended to provide all the technical resources you need to successfully develop the Care Connect Documents API.
+{% include important.html content="This site is under active development by NHS Digital in collaboration with INTEROPen and is intended to provide all the technical resources you need to successfully develop the Care Connect Documents API.
 This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}

 # Introduction #